CroPo/roguelike-tutorial-2018/part_9/README.md

 Casting the `Spell` works now.
 But the item stays in the player's pocket.
 So that's the next I will need to take care of.
 To achieve that, I add a new value to the `Fireball` which is the `EntityId` of the used scroll.

+## The Confusion Spell

+This one is always funny.
+My implementation will be that the `Confusion` spell will change the `MonsterAi`s target to the nearest other ai-controlled `Actor`.
+First of all, I need to change how the `MonsterAi` selects the target.
+Right now, the player's `EntityId` is hardcoded.
+So I need to add some value here.
+Since I can't be sure that do have already created a player instance, I add a `Option<EntityId>`.
+Since I already  need an `EntityAction` to switch the target for the `Spell`, I will just use that here, too.
+Before every `EnemyTurn` I will update every `MonsterAi` which has no target.

+I might find a cleaner solution for that at some point, but for now it will be sufficient (I know, I say this often).
+Since the _AI_ here is rather dumb, I don't need to switch targets that often, so I'm fine with this solution.
+In a bigger game, the AI might do much more than A* and hit (hopefully).

+Creating the `Spell` and placing scrolls on the map is all I need to do now.
+Since I already have all parts I need, this won't be to much of a task at this point.